anikapotu/anikapotu.github.io/README.md

 # Anika Potu
 ## About Me
-My name is Anika (uh-nee-ka).
+My name is Anika Potu.
 I am a senior at University of California, Merced.
 I found my interest for Computer Science when I started creating mini-projects using block-based coding in middle school.
 I decided to major in Computer Science after I realized I truly enjoyed creating mini-projects in Python in high school and because I enjoy doing math.

 ## Contact Information